wbgreen0405/FraudShield/README.md

 The BAF Dataset Suite from Kaggle, developed by Feedzai and the University of Porto, serves as the foundation for the fraud detection models in FraudShield.
 This dataset is a synthetic, feature-engineered collection, ideal for testing ML fairness and performance in dynamic scenarios.

+### Video Demo 🎬

+Replace VIDEO_ID in the URL above with the actual ID of your YouTube video.

 ### Getting Started 🚀

 **Prerequisites**